After a pause in screening due to COVID restrictions, the Can-SOLVE CKD Network Kidney Check screening program in BC has now resumed.

-Kidney Check is a national screening program, led by Dr. Amuni Bello in Alberta, with provincial teams in British Columbia, Alberta and Manitoba.
+Kidney Check is a national screening program, led by Dr. Aminu Bello in Alberta, with provincial teams in British Columbia, Alberta, and Manitoba.

 With BC Kidney Check resuming, the Indigenous communities which it supports are looking forward to its return.
 As one Skidegate member stated on social media “I tried to get in last year.
 Couldn’t.
 I’m glad it’s back.”